Chestnut: Fruit

 The fruit is contained in a spiny (very sharp) cupule 5–11 cm in diameter, also called "bur" or "burr".
 The burrs are often paired or clustered on the branch and contain one to seven nuts according to the different species, varieties, and cultivars.
-Around the time the fruits reach maturity, the burrs turn yellow-brown and split open in two or four sections.
-They can remain on the tree longer than they hold the fruit, but more often achieve complete opening and release the fruits only after having fallen on the ground; opening is partly due to soil humidity.
+Around the time the fruit reach maturity, the burrs turn yellow-brown and split open in two or four sections.
+They can remain on the tree longer than they hold the fruit, but more often achieve complete opening and release the fruit only after having fallen on the ground; opening is partly due to soil humidity.

 The chestnut fruit has a pointed end with a small tuft at its tip (called "flame" in Italian), and at the other end, a hilum – a pale brown attachment scar.
-In many varieties, the fruit is flattened on one or two sides.
+In many cultivars, the fruit is flattened on one or two sides.
 It has two skins.
 The first one is a hard, shiny, brown outer hull or husk, called the pericarpus; the industry calls this the "peel".
 Underneath the pericarpus is another, thinner skin, called the pellicle or episperm.
 The pellicle closely adheres to the seed itself, following the grooves usually present at the surface of the fruit.
-These grooves are of variable sizes and depths according to the species and variety.
+These grooves are of variable sizes and depths according to the species and cultivar.

-The fruit inside these shows a germ with two cotyledons connected to creamy-white flesh throughout.
-Some varieties have consistently only one embryo per fruit (nut) or have only one large fruit per burr, well rounded (no flat face).
-The name of varieties with these characteristics may start with "marron" for example marron de Lyon in France, or Marrone di Mugello in Italy.
+The fruit inside these shows a germ with two cotyledons making up the creamy-white flesh throughout.
+Some cultivars have consistently only one embryo per fruit (nut) or have only one large fruit per burr, well-rounded (no flat face).
+The name of cultivars with these characteristics may start with "marron", for example marron de Lyon in France, or Marrone di Mugello in Italy.

 Chestnut fruit may not exhibit epigeal dormancy.
 It may germinate right upon falling to the ground in the autumn, with the roots emerging from the seed right away and the leaves and stem the following spring.
 The germ can lose viability soon after ripening and under drying conditions.

-The superior fruiting varieties among European chestnuts have good size, sweet taste, and easy-to-remove inner skins.
+The superior fruiting cultivars among European chestnuts have good size, sweet taste, and easily removed pellicles (inner skins).
 American chestnuts are usually very small (around 5 g), but sweet-tasting with easy-to-remove pellicles.
-Some Japanese varieties have very large nuts (around 40 g), with typically difficult-to-remove pellicles.
-Chinese chestnut pellicles are usually easy to remove, and their sizes vary greatly according to the varieties, although usually smaller than the Japanese chestnut.
+Some Japanese cultivars have very large nuts (around 40 g), with typically difficult-to-remove pellicles.
+Chinese chestnut pellicles are usually easy to remove, and their sizes vary greatly according to the cultivars, although usually smaller than the Japanese chestnut.